hostspaceng/community-challenge/README.md

 #### Set Environment Variables

 Replace the placeholders in the `.env` sample file with your actual Cloudflare credentials and configurations or copy from  `.env.sample`.
-To use the environment file during the deployment with docker, rememeber to rename to `.env`.
+To use the environment file during the deployment with docker, remember to rename to `.env`.

 ```plaintext
 ZONE_ID=your_zone_id_here